-Spending St. Patrick’s Day inside isn’t that bad, especially if you snagged a Corned Beef at the grocery store before all the mayhem began.
-If you are looking for ways to cook your Corned Beef, or maybe use up the leftovers tomorrow, I have a few recipes here on my blog.
-Also, if you are really going to go crazy in the kitchen today, I have a nice Soda Bread recipe here too.
-However, if you are one of those who dislike corned beef, or skipped out on the grocery store frenzy, a good Shepherd’s Pie is always a nice idea.
+Saint Patrick’s Day is this Friday, and if you are looking for ways to cook Corned Beef, or maybe use up the leftovers the next day, I have a few terrific recipes here on my blog.
+Also, if you are really going traditional for the holiday, I have a nice Soda Bread recipe too.
+However, if you are one of those who aren’t such a fan of corned beef – a good Shepherd’s Pie is always a nice idea.

-Shepherd’s Pie, a casserole with a mince of sauteed meat with fluffy mashed potatoes on top, then baked until lightly browned, is Irish comfort food to the max.
-It’s not difficult to prepare, you can whip up potatoes while your meat cools slightly, before layering both into a casserole dish.
-A traditional Shepherd’s Pie is made with ground lamb, but I’m not going to split hairs about using beef, chicken or pork in times like these.
-Just get your hands on some ground meat of some sort, and proceed to the finish.
+Shepherd’s Pie is a casserole with a ground meat, fluffy mashed potatoes and baked until lightly browned – Irish comfort food.
+It’s not difficult to prepare, you can whip up potatoes while your meat cools, before layering both into a casserole dish.
+A traditional Shepherd’s Pie is made with ground lamb, but beef is often used as well.

-I think you’ll be pleased with your choice of choosing a rustic pie for dinner, rather than Corned Beef anyway.
-The flavors are amazing, and the contrasting textures of savory meat with creamy potatoes will certainly appeal to you.
-I think you might even do a bit of an Irish jig after dinner.
+I think you’ll be pleased with a rustic pie for dinner, rather than Corned Beef.
+The flavors are savory with delightful contrasting textures — it will certainly appeal to most of you.
+Maybe an Irish jig after dinner?

 1 onion, diced